Instructional Assistant, Math

 5. Tutor students in the assigned discipline; maintain a variety of records concerning student course progress including test files, attendance, and enrollment cards.

 6. Provide telephone, email, and in-person support to students whose instructors utilize online learning systems; provide information regarding online classes or procedures for contacting instructors.

 7. Develop and revise materials as directed by certificated staff including answer keys, handouts, and various other instructional materials.

 instructional staff to exchange information on in-progress assignments and to receive assignments.

 9. Conduct class orientations and explain rules, guidelines, and procedures within assigned area.

 10. Assist students and faculty in use of automated learning equipment including computers, printers, scanners, copiers, pay stations, and card dispenser machines.

-11. Insure proper and safe use of all designated learning and mathematics laboratory equipment and perform routine operating checks and preventative maintenance on such equipment.
+11. Insure proper and safe use of all designated learning and laboratory equipment and perform routine operating checks and preventative maintenance on

 12. Distribute and account for all designated learning supplies, equipment and materials in accordance with established procedures.